-Lord Howe Island Airport is a Licenced Security Controlled Airport in accordance with Civil Aviation Regulations and the Civil Aviation Safety Authority (CASA).
-As a result, a high degree of safety requirements and regulatory controls are in place.
+Lord Howe Island Airport is a Certified Security Controlled Airport in accordance with Civil Aviation Regulations and Aviation Transport Security Regulations.
+As a result, a high degree of safety and security requirements and regulatory controls are in place.

-Operationally the runway is 846m in length with a bitumen sealed surface.
+Operationally the Code 2C runway is 888m in length with a grooved asphalt surface.
+Aerodrome operating times are daylight hours only.
 Solar powered runway, taxiway and terrain lighting is available and activated on request for emergencies only.
-The Airport also provides an Automatic Weather Information Service (AWIS) and Aerodrome Frequency Response Unit (AFRU) 'Beep Back' (frequency identifying Lord Howe Island Airport).
+The Airport also provides an Automatic Weather Information Service (AWIS) and an Aerodrome Frequency Response Unit (AFRU) or 'Beep Back'.

-Common aircraft in use include light single, helicopters and large twin engine, fueling facilities are available for aviation gas and AVTUR.
+Common aircraft in use include helicopters, light single, large twin engine.
+Fuelling facilities are available for aviation gas and Jet A1 (AVTUR).

 Aircraft operators should refer to the Fees and Charges area of this website for current costs associated with Airport use.